 Small Business Customer Service Statistics

-Being a customer service worker isn’t easy, as our newest stats on how stressful customer service is on employees show.
-Namely, meeting customers’ needs can often drain a lot of energy, seeing how you have to live up to the expectations of both employer and customer.
+Being a customer service worker isn’t easy.
+Namely, meeting customers’ needs can often drain a lot of energy, seeing how you have to live up to both employer and customer expectations.

 Millennial Customer Service Statistics

 What do Millennials like/dislike when it comes to customer services?